Rust-GCC/gccrs/gcc/config/alpha/predicates.md

     case CONST:
       if (TARGET_EXPLICIT_RELOCS)
 	{
-	  /* We don't split symbolic operands into something unintelligable until after reload, but we do not wish non-small, non-global symbolic operands to be reconstructed from their high/lo_sum form.  */
+	  /* We don't split symbolic operands into something unintelligible until after reload, but we do not wish non-small, non-global symbolic operands to be reconstructed from their high/lo_sum form.  */